 Tom Cohn is another founder of DPHA of sorts.
 He was retained to take a concept and guide it to a reality.
 Working from a start-up mode, Tom, his staff, and DPHA volunteers achieved a remarkable level of success in creating a dynamic organization that serves the interest of independent decorative plumbing and hardware retailers, manufacturers, representative agencies and allied professionals.
 Tom wrote all 23 manuals in the DPHA Education Program, a series of consumer message brochures that showrooms can use on their web sites and in their marketing efforts that explain why DPHA members should be the destination of choice for decorative plumbing and hardware.
 He also remains responsible for all DPHA publications and offers strategic guidance to advance the Association and its mission.

-Hank Darlington along with the late Charles Goldberg are the first two decorative plumbing and hardware dealers to have served on the NKBA Board of Directors.
-Through their efforts decorative plumbing and hardware became a distinctly recognized discipline.
-In recognizing Darlington at the DPHA Annual Meeting, DPHA President Bill Fiddler claimed, "Hank helped put the bath in kitchen and bath."
+Hank Darlington, along with the late Charles Goldberg, were the first two decorative plumbing and hardware dealers to have served on the NKBA Board of Directors.
+Through their efforts, decorative plumbing and hardware became a distinctly recognized discipline.
+In recognizing Darlington at the 2005 DPHA Annual Meeting, DPHA President Bill Fiddler claimed, "Hank helped put the bath in kitchen and bath."

 Barry Goldberg is the founding father of DPHA.
 It was his vision, drive and passion that resulted in the establishment of the organization in 2002.
 Barry served on the organizing Committee, agreed to be a founding sponsor and along with his brother David, developed DPHA’s first web site and guided its evolution to continually provide additional benefits and recognition to DPHA and its members.